gazebosim/docs/acropolis/install.md

 sudo apt-get install ignition-acropolis
 ```

-All libraries should be ready to use and  the `ignition-gazebo` app ready to be executed.
+All libraries should be ready to use and  the `ign-gazebo` app ready to be executed.

-# Option 2: install on MacOS HighSierra
+# Option 2: Install on MacOS HighSierra

 All the Acropolis binaries are available in HighSierra using the [homebrew package manager](https://brew.sh/).
 The homebrew tool can easily be installed using: